 Oskia Micro Exfoliating Balm

-Oskia is a brand I discovered late last year when I started trying their products.
+This brand I discovered late last year when I started trying their products.
 I had heard about them before, in particular their Renaissance Cleansing Gel was the product I’d heard about the most.
-Just before Christmas I had a look on Cult Beauty and noticed they sold Oskia and as I had a gift voucher I decided to pick up a few bits.

 I love a good facial scrub, however some of them can be quite harsh especially if you have sensitive skin and my skin is slightly sensitive and it can be awful when a product disagrees with it.